nhsd-exeter/dos-service-fuzzy-search-api/README.md

 - /byfuzzysearch

 The API will return a list of matching services in JSON format.
-This is defined on Confluence: https://nhsd-confluence.digital.nhs.uk/display/SFDEV/Known+Service+Search
+This is defined on Confluence: [Known Service Search](https://nhsd-confluence.digital.nhs.uk/display/SFDEV/Known+Service+Search)

 The supporting components are:

 - Elasticsearch
-- kibana
+- Kibana
-- Dos Test DoS DB
+- DoS Test Database

 ## Stopping the API